gbbns/gatsby.gbbns.co/src/writing/what-a-year.md

 ---
-categories: "personal"
+categories: 'personal'
-tags: ["work", "personal", "motivation"]
+tags: ['work', 'personal', 'motivation']
 published: true
-title: "What a year"
+title: 'What a year'
 date: 2016-02-04T08:30:00+01:00
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/what-a-year"
+path: '/writing/what-a-year'
 ---

 It's now February 2016, almost a year to the day that Samuel was born, and things are only just beginning to slow down enough to actually gather my thoughts from the last 12 months.